 About Chocolate Banquet

 Chocolate Banquet is Corinne DeBra's website and blog.
 Corinne has been eating a different chocolate each day since Sept.
 2006—after she accepted a bet from her daughter that she couldn't eat a different chocolate every day for one year.
-Having succeeded, she continued, and has accumulated a few chocolate milestones, for example:
+Having succeeded, she continued, and has accumulated several chocolate milestones:

 - In April 2012, Corinne ate her 2,000th different chocolate.
 (She also ate her weight in chocolate in early April.)